gitworkflows/meshplay/docs/pages/installation/gke.md

 For detailed instructions on installing Meshplay using Helm V3, please refer to the [Helm Installation](/installation/helm) guide.

-# Post-Installation Steps
+## Post-Installation Steps

-## Access Meshplay UI

-To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshplay-ui) for detailed guidance.

-Note:   _You can also verify health of your system using [meshplayctl system check](/reference/meshplayctl/system/check)_
+Optionally, you can verify the health of your Meshplay deployment, using <a href='/reference/meshplayctl/system/check'>meshplayctl system check</a>.

+You're ready to use Meshplay!
+Open your browser and navigate to the Meshplay UI.

-{% include suggested-reading.html language="en" %}
+{% include_cached installation/accessing-meshplay-ui.md display-title="true" %}

 {% include related-discussions.html tag="meshplay" %}